Photo of kitten peeking its head up so you can see its ears and eyes

 But first: Why are there mice in your house?

-Ah, the question no one wants to have to ask!
-It happens to the best of us.
-If you’ve discovered a mice infestation in your home, they’ve no doubt come in through a door or tiny opening in search of warm shelter and plenty of crumb-foraging opportunities.
+Ah, the question no one wants to have to ask.
+Do I truly have a mice problem?
+If you’ve discovered a mice infestation in your home, they’ve no doubt come in through a door or tiny opening in search of warm shelter and food.
 In fact, even an opening as small as a dime is enough to invite a mouse in to explore your home.
-That means there could be entryways everywhere.
+And with their ability to multiply fast, it's best to nip this one in the bud before you have too many new, undesired roommates.

 Why is it bad to have mice in your house?

-Most of us find mice adorable, at least in theory, and lots of people keep them as cute little pets.
-So … why is it so important to keep wild mice out of your house?
+Most of us find mice adorable, at least in theory, and lots of people keep them as pets.
+Why is it so important then to keep wild mice out of our homes?
 One word: health.

-Wild mice carry several diseases that — ick! — can spread to humans — and if you’re allergic or you have asthma, they’ll make your life miserable.
+Wild mice carry several diseases that can spread to humans.
+And if you’re allergic or have asthma, they’ll make your life miserable.

 As we mentioned above, mice have an uncanny ability to multiply with lightning speed.
-These furry little beasts might mean no harm, but they sure can spread it!
-Some of the diseases spread by rodents, including mice, are the stuff of legend — and the focus of many history books — Black Plague, anyone?
+These furry little creatures might not mean any harm, but but that doesn't mean they can't still be detrimental to our health and well-being.

 Here are a few diseases that mice carry: